China tops agenda as Biden meets Italy's Meloni in Washington | Politics

 China tops agenda as Biden meets Italy's Meloni in Washington

 The two leaders emphasized areas of cooperation and unity in a joint statement issued after the meeting, vowing to continue supporting Ukraine for as long as it takes and to strengthening dialogue on the "opportunities and challenges posed by the People's Republic of China."
-INCREASING TRADE Meloni faces a decision in coming months over whether to maintain Italy's membership in Beijing's BRI infrastructure plan, a program which Washington has been working to counter.
+INCREASING TRADE Meloni must decide in coming months over whether to maintain Italy's membership in Beijing's Belt and Road (BRI) infrastructure plan, a program which Washington has been working to counter.
 Biden said Italy and the United States would only see their mutual trade increase.

 "Our relations are strong," Meloni said at the start of the Oval Office meeting with Biden.
 "They cross governments and remain solid regardless of their political colors.
 We know who our friends are in times that are tough."
 Meloni also used her first trip to Washington to spend some time on Capitol Hill, where her meetings included a visit with Republican House of Representatives Speaker Kevin McCarthy.